 It had been long regarded as “technically impossible to produce an equally efficient DWR without PFCs“, that is, a treatment that not only repels water but dirt as well, thereby maintaining the breathability of the fabric.
 PU or silicone treatments may be environmentally friendlier, but they pale in comparison to PFC when it comes to functionality.

-Whilst Vaude plans to manufacture its entire collection completely PFC-free by 2020, other manufacturers already have one or more PFC-free collections.
-A real milestone could soon be achieved by Gore-Tex, whose materials are known to be used as precursors in many garments from numerous outdoor brands.
-Gore-Tex has announced that they will eliminate PFCs by the end of 2023.
+Vaude has been working on manufacturing its entire collection completely PFC-free, and other manufacturers already have one or more PFC-free collections.
+A real milestone could soon be achieved by GORE-TEX, whose materials are known to be used as precursors in many garments from numerous outdoor brands.
+GORE-TEX has announced that they will eliminate PFCs by the end of 2023.